Getting old isn’t just for humans. Until someone creates the AARP for cats, it’s up to you to take care of your golden girl (or boy).

 While some cats can show signs of aging as early as 7 years, most cats will start to experience changes in health and behavior between the ages of 10 and 12 years.

-Here’s what you need to know about your senior cat, health issues to watch out for, and how to help your cat embrace the twilight years with health and vitality.
+Here’s what you need to know about your older cat, health issues to watch out for, and how to help your cat embrace the twilight years with health and vitality.

 A Natural Process